mavaddat/vscode-cornflakes-linter/README.md

 #### Change when the linter is run

-You have options to decide when to re-lint the current file &mdash; *on save* or *on type*.
+You can choose when to re-lint the current file &mdash; *on save* or *on type*.
 All settings are available through the settings page, or the json.

 ```json
 {